 Domain-Based Business Email – 1 Minute Marketing Tips #3.
-Since I covered Email Signatures in the last video, today it makes sense to talk about having or getting a business email account.
-But I’m not talking about the typical method of adding you business name to a Yahoo or Gmail account.
-So unless you want to look like you’re cheap or an amateur, you’ll definitely want to pay attention.
+Since we covered Email Signatures in the last episode, for this installment it makes sense to talk about having a business email account.
+But not the typical method of adding your business name to an AOL, Gmail, or Yahoo account.
+For example, we use several email accounts that all use the same domain name as our website; ****@cesnydermarketing.com.

 AOL = LOL

-Look, if you are anything like me, you get bombarded by emails every single day.
-Our agency website is no different, every day we get a handful of messages from “professionals” with Yahoo email accounts.
-So if I don’t see Yahoo, it’s Gmail or AOL – I mean who the hell even uses AOL anymore?
+Look, if you are anything like most businesses, you get bombarded by emails every single day.
+Our agency is no different, we get a bunch of messages from so-called “professionals” with Hotmail email accounts.
+So if it isn’t that, it’s Yahoo, Gmail, or AOL.
+Who the hell even uses AOL anymore?

-First of all and on a personal note, I feel the worst part is that they want my money for services like web design or marketing.
-Are you kidding me?
-They don’t care enough about their own public image and they want me to trust them with mine.
+First of all and on a personal note, I feel the worst part is that they want my money for services like web design, SEO, or marketing.
+But they don’t care enough about their own public image yet they want me to pay them and trust them with mine.
 That ain’t happening in this lifetime!

-So here’s the scoop; most website hosting providers allow you to have at least one domain-based email.
-If not, you can always changes web hosts or just get yourself one through GoDaddy, etc. I think it’s like $4 or $5 per month, so there are no excuses on this one.
-Since it literally takes just a few seconds to set up a business email account, what are you waiting for?
+Here’s another consideration; most website hosting providers allow you to have at least one domain-based email account.
+Usually several.
+If not, you can always change web hosts or just get yourself one through GoDaddy, etc. Since it only takes just a few seconds to set up a business email account.
+What are you waiting for?